Neurobiologist: Salary, Job Description and Career Outlook

 Career Outlook for Neurobiologists

-The BLS expected a very good career outlook for medical scientists, with projected job growth of 36% between 2010 and 2020.
+The BLS projected job growth of 13% between 2012 and 2022 for medical scientists.
 Medical research for neurological and many other disorders continues to advance as neurobiologists and other scientists discover new treatments for diseases because they better understand the functioning of the brain, spinal cord and other parts of the nervous system.
 Government funding for research projects may be leveling off from previous highs a decade ago, but scientists with dual medical and doctoral degrees are in the best positions to receive the funding opportunities that are available.

 Related to Neurobiologist: Salary, Job Description and Career Outlook